MatthewCondon/Commercial_Vessel_FIR/Methodology/README.md

 Investigation Areas:
 - Ensure VDR is collecting data normally
 - Determine if any abnormal devices are on the NMEA network
-- Identify any open connectors that communicate with the NMEA backbone
+- Identify any open connectors that have the ability to communicate with the NMEA backbone

 Questions to Ask:
 - Is the VDR fully operational and processing accurate data?